homer8173/conditionreport/README.md

 # conditionreport
-Gestion des états des lieux pour <a href="https://github.com/Dolibarr/dolibarr">DOLIBARR ERP CRM</a>
+Management of property conditions for <a href="https://github.com/Dolibarr/dolibarr">DOLIBARR ERP CRM</a>